CoMMALab/MR.POP/README.md

 # MR. POP: MR. POP: Multi-Robot Parallel Optimizing Planner for Almost-Surely Asymptotically Optimal Planning

-This README is still under construction, do not worry we'll be back This repo holds the code for the paper "MR. POP: Multi-Robot Parallel Optimizing Planner for Almost-Surely Asymptotically Optimal Planning."
+This README is still under construction, do not worry we'll be back.

+This repo holds the code for the paper "MR. POP: Multi-Robot Parallel Optimizing Planner for Almost-Surely Asymptotically Optimal Planning."

 ## Building Code